Kaho-Lee/NaiveSVM/README.md

 2. SMO.m is the script of SMO algorithm

-3. The others are the utils function which might be used by the above two algoroithm.
+3. The 'xxx.p' files are the utils function which might be used by the above two algoroithm.

 There are several insightful referrence which help this project a lot